Discover Albuquerque ATTRACTIONS: The Duke City

-Dynamic intersections between ancient civilizations and a vibrant futureAlbuquerque, New Mexico’s largest city (pop.
-720,000), is one of the most culturally diverse and historic cities in North America.
-Located on the historic crossroads of the Camino Real, the "King's Road," a historic trade route that stretches from South America to northern New Mexico, Albuquerque was founded in 1706 as a Spanish settlement on the banks of the Rio Grande, and named for the Duke of Alburquerque.
+Dynamic intersections between ancient civilizations and a vibrant futureAlbuquerque, New Mexico’s largest city, is one of the most culturally diverse and historic cities in North America.
+Located on the historic crossroads of the Camino Real, the "King's Road," a historic trade route that stretches from South America to northern New Mexico, Albuquerque was founded in 1706 as a Spanish settlement on the banks of the Rio Grande, and named for the Duke of Albuquerque.
 Many of the original Camino Real buildings and landmarks still stand throughout the area.

-Our Old Town Albuquerque hotel is walking distance from the historic Plaza: a charming, living reminder of the city’s regal Spanish and Native American heritage and a mecca for those seeking authentic Native American arts, crafts and jewelry.
-Just a few miles away is downtown, with its blend of historic and modern architecture and its bustling nightlife.
-Continue up Central Avenue (old Route 66) toward the University of New Mexico (catch a concert or a flamenco performance) to the funky boutiques, antique shops and hip, yet historic vibe of east Nob Hill.
+Our Albuquerque luxury hotel is walking distance from the emerging Sawmill District and the historic Old Town Plaza, a charming, living reminder of the city’s regal Spanish and Native American heritage and a mecca for those seeking authentic Native American arts, crafts and jewelry.
+Just a few miles away is downtown, with its blend of historic and modern architecture, bustling nightlife and attractions in Albuquerque.
+Continue up Central Avenue (old Route 66) toward the University of New Mexico (catch a concert or a flamenco performance) to the boutiques, antique shops and hip, yet historic vibe of east Nob Hill.

-While at Hotel Albuquerque at Old Town, you are within walking distance of seven museums and hundreds of shops, Albuquerque restaurants, bars, galleries and cultural attractions.
+While at Hotel Albuquerque at Old Town, you are within walking distance of museums, shops, restaurants, bars, galleries and Albuquerque, NM attractions.